"I'd like to learn a language, but don't really have the time." Does that statement sound at all familiar? If so then read on.

 If you commute to work or school/college/university every day, perhaps you could use that time for study.
 Other times you could use for study/practice include while preparing meals, washing dishes, doing house work, gardening, jogging, queueing, during your lunch break or at the gym.

-While working, maybe you could listen to online radio stations.
+While working, maybe you could listen to online radio stations and podcasts.
 Even if you don't listen to them very attentively, just having them burbling away in the background is benefical as it helps you to tune into the sounds and rhythms of your L2, and to pick up new words and phrases.